 Yes, either an Intel VT or AMD-V 64-bit x86-based system with one or more CPUs is required to run all supported guest operating systems.
-Click here for more details on XenServer host system requirements.
+See the XenServer 7.0 Installation Guide for more details on XenServer host system requirements.